 (b) cannot be considered in the interpretation or application of a provision of this bylaw; and

 (c) may be inserted, amended or removed without any formality.

 This Bylaw comes into force on 5 December 2022.

 This Bylaw is due for review by 7 October 2027.

 This Bylaw applies to all local authority areas in the district of the Thames-Coromandel District Council.

 The purpose of this Bylaw is to restrict or prohibit freedom camping in areas where it is necessary for one or more of the following purposes:

 (b) to protect the health and safety of people who may visit the area

 (c) to protect access to the area.

-freedom camp means to camp (other than at a camping ground) within 200m of a motor vehicle accessible area or the mean low-water springs line of any sea or harbour, or on or within 200m of a formed road or a Great Walks Track, using 1 or more of the following:
+freedom camp means to camp (other than at a camping ground) within 200m of an area accessible by motor vehicle or within 200m of the mean low-water springs line of any sea or harbour, or on or within 200m of a formed road or a Great Walks Track, using either or both of the following:

 local authority area —